Welcome to our vacancies page.

-The deadline for applications is Wednesday 27 August 2014.
+Applications should be made as soon as possible, preferably by the 3rd of September 2014.
 Interviews are likely to take place in London on Wednesday 1 October 2014.
 The position will be taken up on or after 1 February 2015.

 Applications should be sent to: email@example.com.
 All applications and enquiries will be treated in strict confidence.